Wall Colors for Dark Wood Floors — 13 Pairings Designers Choose to Make Them Look Modern

 (Image credit: Kyle J Caldwell.
 Design by Arditi Designs)

+Want to consider some unique wall colors for dark wood floors?
+Think purple!
 It's sometimes tricky to think of colors that go with purple, but this surprisingly versatile shade can strike an easy balance between the warmth of a wood floor and cooler tones elsewhere in a room.
-Used across walls, it can make a space feel cocooning – but for a cool, contemporary use of the color, apply it to skirting, doors and other woodwork to create a colorful buffer between floor and walls.
+Used across walls, it can make a space feel cocooning — but for a cool, contemporary use of the color, apply it to skirting, doors, and other woodwork to create a colorful buffer between floor and walls.

-‘When we stained the wood floors dark, we wanted to bring lightness into the space with the wallpaper and the paint,’ says Rozit Arditi, who designed the dining space above.
-‘The purple in the trim picks up the warmth of the dark brown tones of the wood floor but ties it nicely with the color variation in the blue grey grasscloth wallpaper.’
+"When we stained the wood floors dark, we wanted to bring lightness into the space with the wallpaper and the paint," says Rozit Arditi, founder of Arditi Design.
+"The purple in the trim picks up the warmth of the dark brown tones of the wood floor but ties it nicely with the color variation in the blue-grey grasscloth wallpaper.’

 Office with dark wood flooring, green walls, black desk and chair